 Contributions to a traditional 401(k) are made with pre-tax dollars.
 This reduces your taxable income in the year you contribute.
 The funds grow tax-deferred, and you pay taxes on the withdrawals during retirement.

-Here’s a look at the key benefits of a traditional 401(k):
+Here's a look at the key features of a traditional 401(k):

 - Contributions are made with pre-tax dollars